Factbox: How will Britain's Conservative Party choose PM May's successor?

 The party said it wanted to announce the result before parliament begins its summer break, usually in late July.

-The party had 124,000 members as of March 2018.
+The party has around 160,000 members.
 It said hustings would take place during this final stage and non-members would also be given the chance to meet and question candidates.

-In her speech on Friday, May said she would serve as prime minister until the leadership election process was concluded.
+In her resignation speech, May said she would serve as prime minister until the leadership election process was concluded.

 Reporting by Kylie MacLellan and William James; Editing by Guy Faulconbridge and Janet Lawrence